ibm-cloud-docs/containers/cs_subnets.md

 To use an existing subnet in your IBM Cloud infrastructure (SoftLayer) portfolio with custom firewall rules or available IP addresses:

-1. Get the ID of the subnet that you want to use and the ID of the VLAN that the subnet is on.
+1. Get the ID of the subnet to use and the ID of the VLAN that the subnet is on.

     ```
     ibmcloud ks subnets